Wondering what’s in our products, and why? Here’s the scoop…

 means found in nature and, in reference to soap colourants, includes herbs, spices, charcoals, clays and fruit/vegetable purées.
 It’s difficult to get consistent colours with natural colourants.
 Clays vary from supplier to supplier.
 Herbs and spices vary depending on place of origin, growing conditions, year of harvest, etc. Most natural colourants fade over time, some of them very quickly.
 Soap that is vibrant when it comes out of the mold may be significantly paler at the end of the curing time.
 A customer purchasing it may find the design entirely faded before the soap is even used.
 In addition, some natural colours (particularly spices) can be irritating to the skin.

 means it is manufactured in a lab, but is identical to the substance found in nature.
 Soap colourants that fall into this category are oxides and ultramarines.
 The synthesized version must be used because: a) they are very expensive to extract and, even more importantly, b) when they are extracted from the earth they are mixed with toxins such as arsenic, lead and mercury.
 Nature identical colourants are gentle on the skin and are entirely non-toxic.
+At Idlewild Soap Company we almost exclusively use nature-identical colourants, though we do make an occasional exception for some of the limited edition soaps designed for our soapscription boxes.

 means a colourant is something never found in nature at all.